bruno-ponne/coding-the-past/_posts/2023-04-02-Text-Analysis-1.md

 <br>

-Note that Thacher and Otis are more similar than Thacher and Mayhew.
+This text data visualization highlights the fact that Thacher and Otis are more similar than Thacher and Mayhew.
 This is reflected in the scatterplot, where the points are more concentrated in the diagonal line in the plot relating Thacher and Otis compared to the one relating Thacher and Mayhew.
 This is a simple way to compare the similarity of two texts.
 We know, for example, that, while Thacher talks a lot about "colonies", Mayhew talks a lot about "god".

 <br>